-A 1.5-liter four-cylinder is mated to either a manual or automatic transmission; fuel-sipping economy is the order of the day.
+A pump-passing 1.5-liter four-cylinder is hooked up to either a manual or automatic transmission.